AmokSolderer/APC/DOC/PinMameSound_3_7.md

 As System7 just uses one sound channel, all sound exceptions have to be put into the SoundCommandCh1 case of our EX_JungleLord program.
 Hence you can delete all cases except of SoundCommandCh1 and the default case.
 The result should look like this:

-    byte EX_Blank(byte Type, byte Command){               // use this as a template and an example of how to add your own exceptions switch(Type){                                       // usually just a few exception cases are needed, just delete the rest case SoundCommandCh1:                               // sound commands for channel 1 if (Command == 38){                               // sound command 0x26
+    byte EX_JungleLord(byte Type, byte Command){          // use this as a template and an example of how to add your own exceptions switch(Type){                                       // usually just a few exception cases are needed, just delete the rest case SoundCommandCh1:                               // sound commands for channel 1 if (Command == 38){                               // sound command 0x26